QSDQSB/qsdqsb.github.io/_pages/about.md

 ----------

 ```
-‼️Note that *every* picture in this website is shot or made by QSD himself.
+‼️Note that *every* picture in this website is shot by QSD himself, or his beloved friends.
 ```

 ----------